 after some 120m, after passing an inlet on the left which enters boulders

 where a link to the main stream goes off to the right.
 A trip in 2015 discovered passages off the dry section in the Rio Rioja that, apparently, go off in all directions.
 A sketch can be found in the summer 2015 logbook, dated 9/8/2015.
 These passages were further investigated at Easter 2016 and surveyed as batch 0733-16-01 (143m new).
 See logbook 28/3/2016.

 In the summer 2016, Jim Lister dived in the main upstream Rio Rioja sumps.
 They needed some re-lining and tidying up and about 70m of new flooded passage was pushed to a point (a slope down with a hole visible) where larger cylinders and logistics are needed to progress further.
-The survey of this new sump passage was left until it is pushed further in 2017.
+Unfortunately, this northwest route was found to choke (6th August 2017) almost immediately with gravel.

 In 2009, an aven and tube seen from the streamway entering the Rio Rioja (Stream Passage) were investigated but "the aven needs serious bolting or scaling".